-- Will the site be drained on construction of the windfarm? - Is the soil at the site highly organic?

-is the son at the site highly organic?
-Maria de la companya del companya de la companya del companya de la companya de l Does windfarm construction require a significant amount of deforestation?
-If you already have an Application Reference, type it here (or paste it in the first box): i.e. is removal in excess of keyholing the turbines within the forest boundary?
-Search
+- Will the site be drained on construction of the windfarm? - Win the side be danied of construction of the windram?
+Is the soil at the side highly organic?
+Does windfarm construction require a significant amount of deforestation? i.e. is removal in excess of keyholing the turbines within the forest boundary? - Search